Ground Penetrating Radar (GPR)

 Introducing SUMO’s new high density GPR surveys

-- No need to carry out orthogonal transects across the site, saving time and causing less disruption to your site
+No need to carry out orthogonal transects across the site.
+This saves time and causes less disruption to your site